dfeagans/dEmail/README.md

 dEmail
 ======

 The goal of this quick project is to automatically send out a result's email after every NASCAR practice session.
-It will eventually be a web app that lets you select which team or driver to focus on, but the drivers will be hardcoded in the beginning and there won't be a web interface until the core functionality is completed.
+It might eventually be a web app that lets you select which team or driver to focus on, but the drivers will be hardcoded in the beginning and there won't be a web interface until the core functionality is completed.
 I used the Antwort email template because it handles both Outlook and mobile formatting concerns.

 There were three reasons I tried this project: First, I needed to apply all the html, css, and node documentation I had been reading.
 Second, the current result's email is a screenshot of the leaderboard, which isn't exactly congruent with the company's polished image.
 Third, based on [this data](http://www.campaignmonitor.com/resources/will-it-work/email-clients/), it seems like making the formatting more mobile-friendly could add some value.